-In 1978, human remains representing, at minimum, one individual (Specimen #14) were removed from a location near the north fork of the Skagit River in Skagit County, WA.
-The human remains were identified during the installation of a septic tank and removed by a pathologist on behalf of the Skagit County Coroner.
+In 1979, human remains representing, at minimum, one individual (Specimen #10) were removed from San Juan Island, WA.
 No known individuals were identified.
-The one associated funerary object is a non-human mammal bone.
+The one associated funerary object is one lot of non-human bone.

 Determinations Made by the University of Washington, Department of Anthropology